dmbarbour/wikilon/docs/ApplicationModel.md

 Today, using conventional application models and programming languages, the programmer exists "above" the program and "before" its execution.
 In contrast, the user exists "within" living seas of data, shared with other users.
 Programmers have flexible and fine-grained control over how data is integrated or analyzed.
 In contrast, users have coarse-grained "user interfaces" that are inflexible and it's awkward to share results.

 If successfully integrated, the programmer-user lives within the program, which is also a living sea of data shared with other programmer-users.
 The programmer-user can integrate and analyze data in a flexible, fine-grained manner.
-Yet, for aesthetics and convenience, it must be possible to use attractive interfaces with coarse-grained views and manipulations of a system.
+Source data is composed transparently with computed information.
+Yet, for aesthetics and convenience, it must be possible to overlay attractive interfaces with coarse-grained views and manipulations of a system.

 ## Quick Start via Conventional Models